 Playing for the Belmont Heights Little League All-Stars, Sheffield (along with Bell) was part of the 1980 team that advanced all the way to the finals of the Little League World Series before falling to Taiwan.
 He went on to star at Hillsborough High, where he pitched—some scouts preferred his 90-mph fastball to his bat—and played third base.
 In 1986, he was named the Gatorade National Player of the Year, one of many future major league stars to win the award.
 The Brewers chose him with the sixth pick of that year’s draft, behind Jeff King (Pirates), Greg Swindell (Indians), Matt Williams (Giants), Kevin Brown (Rangers) and Kent Mercker (Braves), signing him for a $152,000 bonus.
 In the pages of SportsIllustrated, Peter Gammons noted in a 1989 profile that Sheffield used some of the money to have his initials inlaid in gold on his front teeth and bought a gold Mercedes.

 As a 17-year-old, Sheffield tore up the rookie Pioneer League in 1986 (.365/.413/.640 with 15 homers and 14 steals in 57 games) and won both the league's Player of the Year honors and Baseball America's Short-Season Player of the Year prize.
 Trouble found him that winter, however, when he was arrested along with Gooden and three others.
-Returning home from a University of South Florida basketball game, police officers stopped their cars for driving erratically; the confrontation soon turned physical, with Gooden—who by that point had completed his third major league season, collecting Rookie of the Year and Cy Young awards as well as a World Series ring—"beaten to the ground with nightsticks and flashlights before being handcuffed and shackled," according to The New York Times.
+Returning home from a University of South Florida basketball game, police officers stopped their cars for driving erratically; the confrontation soon turned physical, with Gooden—who by that point had collected Rookie of the Year and Cy Young awards as well as a World Series ring in his three big league seasons—"beaten to the ground with nightsticks and flashlights before being handcuffed and shackled," according to The New York Times.
 Sheffield was charged with a pair of third-degree felonies for battery on a police officer and violently resisting arrest; he pleaded no contest and was given two years probation.

-The incident was the start of Gooden's legal troubles—he would test positive for cocaine in spring training just a few months later—and they spilled over to Sheffield, who was soon subjected to not-so-random drug testing.
+The incident began Gooden's legal troubles—he would test positive for cocaine in spring training just a few months later—which spilled over to Sheffield, who was soon subjected to not-so-random drug testing.
 Beyond that, his baseball life returned to normal.
-At 18 in 1987, he hit .277/.388/.448 with 17 homers and 103 RBIs, earning spots on both the California League and Baseball America All-Star teams.
-As a 19-year-old, he hit a combined .327/.395/.579 in hitter-friendly environments at Double A El Paso and Triple A Denver, earning a late-season callup.
+At 18 in 1987, he earned spots on both the California League and Baseball America All-Star teams.
+At 19, he hit a combined .327/.395/.579 in hitter-friendly environments at Double A El Paso and Triple A Denver, earning a late-season callup.
 He debuted on Sept.
-3, 1988 against the Tigers in a lineup that included future Hall of Famers Paul Molitor and Robin Yount, though he did not make an official plate appearance as a defensive replacement for Dale Sveum that day.
+3, 1988 against the Tigers in a lineup that included future Hall of Famers Paul Molitor and Robin Yount, though he did not make an official plate appearance as a defensive replacement for Dale Sveum.
 He went 0 for 4 the next day and ran his hitless string to 0 for 11 before homering and collecting a single off Seattle's Mark Langston on Sept.
 9.

-While Sheffield earned the Opening Day nod as the Brewers' starting shortstop in 1989, he struggled both at the plate and in the field, where the team accused him of "indifferent fielding."
+While Sheffield opened the 1989 season as the Brewers' starting shortstop, he struggled both at the plate and in the field, where the team accused him of "indifferent fielding."
 He complained of a foot injury, but the team's doctors found nothing, and he was demoted him to Triple A; after initially refusing to play, he was diagnosed with a broken bone in his foot and filed a grievance with the players' union, saying he was unjustly demoted.
 His trust in the Brewers was shattered, and when he returned to the majors two months later, tensions were ratcheted even higher by a forced move to third base—one that he believed was racially motivated.
 He finished his tumultuous season hitting just .247/.303/.337 with five homers in 95 games and was 12 runs below average defensively according to Total Zone.

 Sheffield's Milwaukee headaches (and Milwaukee's Sheffield headaches) weren't quite over, however.
 In June, he told the Los Angeles Times' Bob Nightengale: